Cowboys draft picks 2023: All of Dallas’ selections, NFL draft results, team order - ProFootballTalk

 After four seasons with Kellen Moore at offensive coordinator, the Cowboys moved on from Moore this offseason and appointed Brian Schottenheimer as the new OC.

-Click here for the entire 2023 NFL Draft order and keep reading to see what picks the Cowboys will make in the 2023 NFL Draft.
+Click here for the entire 2023 NFL Draft order and keep reading to see who the Cowboys will take in the 2023 NFL Draft.
 Coverage of the latest news from around the NFL is available all year round from Pro Football Talk on Peacock and the NFL on NBC YouTube Channel.

 Dallas Cowboys 2023 NFL Draft picks: